j1an5/workers-oauth-provider-forgbot/storage-schema.md

    - The `props` data is encrypted using this key with AES-GCM
    - The encryption key is wrapped using the authorization code
    - The wrapped key is stored in `authCodeWrappedKey`
-   - A backup of the encryption key in JWK format is stored
    - A 10-minute TTL on the grant record

 3. The client exchanges the authorization code for tokens: